tenderlove/fisk/README.md

 Though, it's not very fun to assemble something unless you can execute it.
 So here is an example of how to execute the above assembly.
 This assembly code will send an interrupt and tell the debugger to stop.
-So lets write the machine code to some executable memory, and call it from a Ruby program that we will start in lldb.
+So let's write the machine code to some executable memory, and call it from a Ruby program that we will start in lldb.